Michael Jeffrey Aminoff: Career

-Aminoff has received numerous honors and awards for his work as an educator and neurologist, including the Lifetime Achievement Award from the American Association of Neuromuscular & Electrodiagnostic Medicine in 2006, and the 2007 A.B.
+He has received numerous honors and awards for his work as an educator and neurologist, including the Lifetime Achievement Award from the American Association of Neuromuscular & Electrodiagnostic Medicine in 2006, and the 2007 A.B.
 Baker Award of the American Academy of Neurology for lifetime achievements and contributions to medical education.
 From 2004 to 2012 he was a director of the American Board of Psychiatry and Neurology, serving as chair of the board in 2011 and in 2010 UCSF awarded him the title of Distinguished Professor.
-He is a Fellow of the Royal College of Physicians of London as well as of the American Academy of Neurology and the American Neurological Association.

-He has authored many medical and scientific papers, particularly on electrophysiological studies of the nervous system in health and disease.
-His scientific published works earned him a Doctorate in Science, an advanced doctorate in the Faculty of Science from the University of London, in 2000.
-He has written or edited 40 books, including several comprehensive textbooks that have gone into numerous editions.
-His published works have been translated into 8 languages.
-He was editor-in-chief of the neuroscience journal Muscle and Nerve from 1998 to 2007, was one of the two editors-in-chief (along with Robert B. Daroff) of the four-volume Encyclopedia of the Neurological Sciences, and is one of three series editors of the multivolume Handbook of Clinical Neurology published by Elsevier.
+He has written many medical and scientific papers, particularly on electrophysiological studies of the nervous system in health and disease.
+He has written or edited 40 books.
+He was editor-in-chief of the neuroscience journal Muscle and Nerve from 1998 to 2007.

-Aminoff has a longstanding interest in the history of medicine and is the author of biographies of C.E.
+Aminoff is the author of biographies of C.E.
 Brown-Séquard, Sir Charles Bell, and Victor Horsley.
 With Larry R. Faulkner he edited a volume on the history of the American Board of Psychiatry and Neurology.